Corn & Peg

-Corn & Peg is a Canadian animated children's television series produced by Nelvana for Nick Jr. and Treehouse TV.
+Corn & Peg is a Canadian animated children's television series produced by Nelvana for the Nick Jr. Channel and Treehouse TV.
 The series revolves around the titular best friends, a unicorn and pegasus named Corn and Peg respectively, who are dynamic do-gooders striving to make their town, Galloping Grove, a better place.
 In the United States, a sneak peek of the series aired on Nickelodeon on February 22, 2019, before its official premiere on March 4.
 It was renewed for a second season in April 2019.

 Plot

 Corn & Peg follows the adventures of two dynamic do-gooders; a blue unicorn called Corn, and a pink Pegasus called Peg.
 Best friends, schoolmates, and inseparable since preschool and influenced by their favorite superhero and role model, Captain Thunderhoof, these inseparable best friends go around their community of Galloping Grove to make a better place by helping anyone they can.